PlayPratz/Scorecard/README.md

 An innings is one division of a cricket match where one team bats while the other team bowls and fields.
 Throughout this app, an "innings" refers only to a team's innings; _batter innings_ and _bowler innings_ are mentioned as such.

 Technically speaking, an innings is essentially a list of balls played; all other information can be derived from that.
 (Note: It could also be a list of _overs_ but it was simpler to skip that layer).
-This information includes (but not limited to):
+This derived information includes (but is not limited to):

 1. Runs scored by the batting team
 2. Wickets fallen of the batting team
-3. [Batter innings](#batter-innings), i.e., scores of all batsmen
+3. [Batter innings](#batter-innings), i.e., scores of all batters
 4. [Bowler innings](#bowler-innings), i.e., bowling figures of all bowlers

-Batter innings and bowler innings form the building blocks for all player-centric statistics in the sport.
+Batter innings and bowler innings form the building blocks for all player-centric statistics in cricket.

 An innings comes to an end when any one of the following happens: